kushmahi21/e-commerce/README.md

     cd client
     npm install
     ```
-3. go to the parent folder of mern-ecommerce & create .env for connection, JWT_SECRET, BRAINTREE_MERCHANT_ID, BRAINTREE_PUBLIC_KEY and BRAINTREE_PRIVATE_KEY.
+3. go to the parent folder of mern-ecommerce & create .env for connection, JWT_SECRET.

     ```bash
     cd mern-ecommerce